Thursday, May 13, 2010

-One side of Lulu is a vanity press which charges up to $1369 for various “publishing packs.”
+One side of Lulu.com is a vanity publisher which charges up to $1369 for various “publishing packs.”

-The other side of Lulu prints books for self-publishers.
+The other side of Lulu produces and distributes eBooks, and prints books for self-publishers.
 If you can provide a properly formatted and edited digital file, Lulu will have it printed for you.
 In the book sample I received, the actual printing was excellent, but many pages had ripples where type disappeared.
 The book should never have been shipped.

 Lulu boss Bob Young (quoted in the 8/6/07 issue of Publishers Weekly), said, "We publish a huge number of really bad books.”
 Bob also misspelled “misspell” and confused “less” and “fewer” in a blog post.
 A publisher should know better.

 In addition to his deficiencies in literary taste and use of the English language, Bob has a major problem in separating truth from fiction.

 Lulu claims to rank #1 among self-publishing websites and to provide free self-publishing.
 But if you use Lulu you may not be self-publishing, and Lulu’s publishing is not free.
 They get paid for every book they publish.